contensis/contensis.github.io/api-src/delivery-api/model/http/quote-http.md

 # Quote

-The Quote type represents a section of referenced text from an external source.
+The quote type represents a section of referenced text from an external source.

 ## Properties